Quarantining an endpoint from FortiOS using EMS

 - FortiGate determines if the FortiClient is among its connected endpoints and if it has the login credentials for the EMS that the FortiClient is connected to.
 With this information, FortiGate sends a notification to EMS to quarantine the endpoint.

 - EMS searches for the endpoint and sends a quarantine message to it.

 - The endpoint receives the quarantine message and quarantines itself, blocking all network traffic.
 The endpoint notifies the FortiGate and EMS of the status change.

 The following lists the prerequisites that must be met for FortiClient, EMS, and the FortiGate.

-FortiClient must be installed on the endpoint and connected to both EMS and the FortiGate.
+FortiClient must be installed on the endpoint and connected to EMS as part of a Security Fabric.